 There are a few things that can ruin a perfect pair of ballroom dance shoes.
-In our industry we don’t have much equipment, we actually just have two things that make us dancers: our feet and our shoes.
+In our industry we don’t have much equipment, we actually just have two essential things that make us dancers: our feet and our shoes.
 Yes, we also have pounds of hair gel and glitter but we all know that you can have perfect hair and an amazing dress but that doesn’t make you a great dancer.
-Having bad shoes though… that can hinder any professional as nothing can disguise a dancer with painful blisters.
+Having bad shoes though… that can hinder any professional, nothing can disguise a dancer with painful blisters, shoes that are falling apart, or shoes that don’t fit quite right.
 Showtime Dance Shoes is committed to helping you not only find your perfect shoe but also making them last as long as possible.
 We have some tips on how to do so.
-See our blog post on how to cure Stinky Dance Shoes!
+Also, we have some helpful tips on how to cure Stinky Dance Shoes!

 1) Finding the right fit for practice and performances.

 Some dancers have wide feet, some narrow, some have weak ankles, and others need a lower heel.
 All of these things matter and we have practice shoes as well as competition shoes for any foot type.
 Getting a good practice shoe is probably more important than the performance shoes because 1) you can keep the competition shoes in better condition and 2) you can keep your feet more comfortable for hours and hours of practice.
 See some great practice styles here.

 2) Cleaning your suede soles with a sole brush

 This is a huge recommendation for anyone with shoes that have a suede sole.
 Make your shoes last and brush the soles!
 Brush the suede of your shoes after every practice session, social dance, or competition, especially if the floor isn’t clean.
 Without brushing your shoes, dirt will work its way into the shoe and make it wear out more quickly.
 This can also be hazardous because shoes get slippery when they aren’t brushed regularly.
 Shop Sole Brush.